 Senators on the Homeland Security Committee have introduced new legislation last September 2021, requiring critical infrastructure companies to report cyberattacks to the federal government within hours.
-The bill also aims to mandate most organisations to tell the federal government if they make ransomware payments.
+The bill also aims to mandate most organizations to tell the federal government if they make ransomware payments.

 If enacted, the Cyber Incident Notification Act of 2021 would require critical infrastructure owners and operators to notify the Cybersecurity and Infrastructure Security Agency (CISA) within 72 hours if they are experiencing cyberattacks.
 Moreover, non-profits, businesses with over 50 employees, and state and local governments would have to notify the federal government within 24 hours if ransomware payments have been made.